ubc-library-rc/intro-git/content/02_getting_started.md

 If you're not sure you're in the right place use the command `pwd` (print working directory) to display the complete path of your current directory.
 {: .info}

-We will now create an empty git repository to track changes to our project.
-To do this we will use the git **init** command, which is simply short for *initialise*.
+We will now create a Git repository to track changes to our project.
+Use the git **init** command, which is simply short for *initialise*.

 Input